What does a Data Engineer do every day? How is it different from Software Engineering?

 I was given the opportunity to work in a data engineering team, although I had no training or experience in the field.
 It was really difficult for me figuring out what are the daily tasks of a data engineer before I actually started in that position.

 After a year on the job, I realize that the day-to-day work of data engineers is still difficult to summarize and explain.
-This is because the outcome of data engineering is less tangible than that of software engineering.
+In my opinion, this is because the outcome of data engineering is less tangible than that of software engineering.
 Also, every DE has a very different experience based on where they work(ed).

 In this article I’m sharing what my work as a Data Engineer looked like most days, and what kind of occasional projects I worked on.
 I will list the tasks in the order I faced them when I transitioned from a Software Engineer to a Data Engineer role.

 It’s also worth noting that I was part of a small team with T-shaped skills, meaning we handle the full process of data engineering, either for day-to-day maintenance operations or for time-bound projects.
-I know some bigger companies have several distinct teams of DEs with a specific scope each, performing only a part of the workflow I’ll describe here.
+I know some bigger companies have several distinct teams of DEs with a specific scope (step of the data pipeline) each, performing only a part of the workflow I’ll describe here.

 The technologies and general rules I’ll share are specific to where I worked and could vary in other companies.
 When I know some alternatives, I’ll list them.